ramkashyap-s/Live-Dash/README.md

 - 1 t2.medium Web-Server

 ## Setup
 - I used pegasus to spin up my clusters.
-You might want to use [the following](src/README.md) to setup the enviornment on your localhost to test this out.
+You might want to read [the following](src/README.md) to setup the enviornment on your localhost to test this out.